 The Arduino is an open-source platform.
 That is, the creators have uploaded the designs online for anyone to use.
 This platform forms the core of several famous development boards.
 The Arduino Uno is a good example.
-It consists a microcontroller, a language to program it and its Integrated Development Environment (IDE).
-The IDE is a software that allows you to program the Arduino.
+It consists of a microcontroller, a programming language to program it and its Integrated Development Environment (IDE).
+The Arduino IDE is a software that allows you to program the Arduino.
 Arduino boards are easy to use and an excellent way to start your project building journey!

 Sounds confusing?
 Read on, we promise it is interesting.

-These development boards are basically circuits comprising a programmable microcontroller and peripherals that allow the user to interact with the outside world through output elements like LEDs, motors, LCD screens, touch screens and even the internet.
+These development boards are basically circuits comprising a programmable microcontroller and peripherals that allow the user to interact with the outside world through output elements like LEDs, motors, LCD screens, touch screens, and even the internet.
 So let’s say you wish to make a device that responds to some input (Temperature, Light, Motion or just lines of code) through outputs like motors, information (on a screen), lights, etc. then you can do it with an Arduino board.

 An Arduino board can be interfaced with any electronic input device and also with any electronic output device in some way.
 In short, the possibilities of things you could do with an Arduino is endless.